geneontology/noctua_app_stack/production/README.md

 - [ ] <b>Make DNS names for barista and noctua point to public ip address on AWS Route 53.</b>
 - [ ] Location of SSH keys need to be replaced after copying config-stack.yaml.sample
 - [ ] Github credentials will need to be replaced in config-stack.yaml.sample
-- [ ] s3 credntials are placed in a file using format described above
+- [ ] s3 credentials are placed in a file using format described above
+- [ ] s3 uri if ssl is enabled.
+Location of ssl certs/key
+- [ ] qos mitigation if qos is enabled
 - [ ] Location of blazegraph.jnl.
 This assumes you have generated the journal using steps above
 - [ ] Use same workspace name as in previous step
 - [ ] Remember you can use the -dry-run option